Snow White (franchise): The 7D

 The 7D is a Disney animated series centering on a new version of the Seven Dwarfs.
 The series premiered on July 7, 2014, on Disney XD.

 Short films

-The Seven Dwarfs made rare appearances in shorts, despite their popularity; they simply were too numerous to animate efficiently.
-They appeared in the shorts The Standard Parade (1939, using mostly recycled animation), 7 Wise Dwarfs (1941, using mostly recycled footage), All Together (1942, using mostly recycled animation) and The Winged Scourge (1943).
+The Seven Dwarfs appeared in the shorts The Standard Parade (1939, using mostly recycled animation), 7 Wise Dwarfs (1941, using mostly recycled footage), All Together (1942, using mostly recycled animation) and The Winged Scourge (1943).

 Theme park attractions

 Snow White's Enchanted Wish

 Snow White's Enchanted Wish is a ride at Disneyland, Tokyo Disneyland, Disneyland Paris, and, formerly, Magic Kingdom at Walt Disney World.

 Seven Dwarfs Mine Train

 The Seven Dwarfs Mine Train roller coaster opened in 2013 as part of the New Fantasyland expansion at Magic Kingdom.
-Snow White, her Prince, the Queen (both in the form of a regent and a hag), and the Seven Dwarfs are also featured in parades and character appearances throughout the parks.
+Snow White, the Prince, the Queen (both in the form of a regent and a hag), and the Seven Dwarfs are also featured in parades and character appearances throughout the parks.